Jamaica Travel Tips

 One of the first destinations to introduce all-inclusive resorts, Jamaica boasts an abundance of these big-box accommodations along the North Coast’s hot spots.
 If you prefer a more private, secluded or unique lodging experience, consider one of Jamaica’s villa communities or boutique hotels.

 Hermosa Cove: These Caribbean-style boutique villas were built on a 12-acre property once visited by Marilyn Monroe and Elizabeth Taylor.
-Just 5 minutes from the Ocho Rios city center, villa proprietors Clayton and Deb Korver have created a secluded retreat that seamlessly integrates the local community into the villa experience.
+Just five minutes from the Ocho Rios city center, villa proprietors Clayton and Deb Korver have created a secluded retreat that seamlessly integrates the local community into the villa experience.
 Trident Hotel: The newest addition to the Geejam Collection, the 13-villa Trident Hotel channels “Port Antonio’s 1960’s jet-setting prime.”
 Just minutes from the world-famous Blue Lagoon, this boutique hotel is home to Mike's Supper Club, a plush cabaret lounge overlooking the Caribbean Sea.

 Tryall Club: Once a sugar plantation, this now Green Globe-certified country club and private villa resort community is the perfect getaway for tennis and golf aficionados and the discerning leisure traveler.